JBA TIBOR Reform

 As part of the "Second Phase of JBA TIBOR Reform," JBATA conducted "Survey on JBA TIBOR Exposures" (reference date: End-2021), covering a wide range of financial institutions, including banks, securities companies and insurance companies, with a view to understanding the actual conditions of financial instruments and transactions referencing JBA TIBOR and reflecting the usage status into the future discussions.

-Key results of the survey are as summarized in the table below.
+Key results of the survey are summarized in the table below.

 The amounts outstanding of contracts referencing Japanese Yen TIBOR are 119.8 trillion yen of Loans, 400 billion yen of Bonds, and 180.4 trillion yen of notional amounts of Derivatives.